nichodges/sprklst/sparklist-nic.md

 Conversation Bot - Tell it two people on twitter that have interesting conversations.
 When they have one, it will make a screenshot and tweet it to you.

 SMTPressure - Hooks you wearable blood-pressure monitor up to your mail server and doesn't actually send emails when your blood pressure is too high.

+Snapchat lists - Discovery of good people on Snapchat is really hard.
+A site with curated lists around specific topics with great people to follow.

+Blockchain publishing - A micropayment system whereby text content is housed on a server and retrieved through micropayments which deliver text chunks along with a key.
+Would allow payment per paragraph, allow people to skip to the end and not pay for the middle, etc.